wizelineacademy/ror-apprenticeship-q12022/README.md

 Please read this document carefully.

 Welcome to the Third Practice Day of the RoR Apprenticeship.
-This document is intended to guide you about today's activities; the do's and dont's and how to get the best from them.
-Please ask in #ror_apprenticeship in case you have not cleared something or if you have any doubts.
+This document is intended to guide you about today's activities; the *do's* and *dont's* and how to get the best from them.
+Please ask in the *Slack* channel **#ror_apprenticeship** in case you have not cleared something or if you have any doubts.

+## Setup

+For Ruby installation you will be required to use your Mac’s Admin password, ask your *Discipline Lead* in case you do not know it.
+You need to install [Homebrew](https://brew.sh/) as well if you have not done it yet.
+Then type in your terminal to install Ruby:

+> $ brew install ruby

+To set your [Github](https://github.com/) credentials; just sign up through the [Okta System](https://wizeline.okta.com/), when done, login in the same way again.
+Once you are positive you got Github valid credentials, check if you have not received the contributor's invitation to the [repository](https://github.com/wizelineacademy/ror-apprenticeship-q12022), ask your *Discipline Lead* if not.
+Once received, login, fork the repo, clone and work with the forked repository so you can push your files there.
+This is the repo’s [URL](https://github.com/wizelineacademy/ror-apprenticeship-q12022).

 ## The Challenge